chindoveleroy00/student_prediction/README.md

 1. Access the web interface at `http://localhost:5000`
 2. Login with appropriate credentials (different dashboards for different roles)
 3. For academic staff:
-   - Select student from dashboard
+   - Select a student from the dashboard
    - Enter academic data (attendance, participation, course grades)
-   - Submit to view prediction and risk level
+   - Submit to view the prediction and risk level
-   - Create intervention plan if needed
+   - Create an intervention plan if needed
 4. For students:
    - View personal performance predictions
    - See recommended interventions